fluxcd/flux/docs/references/fluxyaml-config-files.md

    * `FLUX_IMG`: Image name which the container needs to be updated to (e.g. `nginx`).
    * `FLUX_TAG`: Image tag which the container needs to be updated to (e.g. `1.15`).

+ * `scale` updaters are provided with:
+   * `FLUX_SCALE`: Number of replicas to set for the the workload which needs to be updated.

  * `policy` updaters are provided with:
    * `FLUX_POLICY`: the name of the policy to be added or updated in the workload.
 To make into an annotation name, prefix with